jettro/semi-website/_documentation/weaviate/current/index.md

 ## Core use cases

-0. **Semantic Search** to not only search but also for concepts and relations.
+0. **Semantic Search** to find on both concepts and keywords.
 0. **Automatic Classification** to automatically extend your graph.
 0. **Knowledge Representation** to represent information that systems and humans understand.

 ## Core developer features

-0. **Contextionary** - the core graph embedding mechanism that indexes all data objects.
+0. **Contextionary** - the core graph embedding mechanism (i.e., ML-model) that indexes all data objects.
 0. **GraphQL API** - an easy to use interface to query a Weaviate.
 0. **RESTful API** - an easy to use interface to populate a Weaviate.
 0. **Containerized** - to run it efficiently.